 Getting back into the groove after summer break can be difficult for mom and kids.
 Over the past several weeks routines have been lax, clothes haven’t necessarily matched, and there has been a lot less paper to keep up with!
+Don’t wait until the day after school starts to search for back to school tips from experienced moms.
+Start now!

 Everything is about to change and if you aren’t careful, those first few weeks back to school can hit you like a ton of bricks!